 Set aside some time to have a nice and warm cuddle with him.
 Giving a rub on his belly will offer him great comfort.
 By doing so, you will reassure him that you’re not abandoning him.

-Build his confidence to be alone and provide him with a crate so that he can retreat to it when he feels anxious about being alone.
+Build his confidence to be alone through training and provide him with a crate so that he can retreat to it when he feels anxious about being alone.

 Keep him busy in the crate with his favorite toys and that should ease his anxiety.